top of page

 Two bright streaks arced into frame.

 The compound disintegrated in a flash of white.
-Heat white washed her screen.
+Heat washed her screen.
 Debris bloomed upward, then fluttered back down in cooling tones.
 Dogs scattered down the neighboring streets, the only signs of motion before they vanished into alleys.

 “Fuck me,” Baines said, not bothering to cover his mic.